kshitij-chaudhari/android-movies-app/README.md

 Once you obtain the key, add it inside gradle.properties -> `TMDB_API_KEY=<your-tmdb-key>`

 ## Development Instructions
-**Application is currently developed and tested on : Android Studio Bumblebee | 2021.1.1 Canary 6**
+**Application is currently developed and tested on : Android Studio Arctic Fox | 2020.3.1**

 If you use a lower version the app might not compile.
 For newer versions you will need to update the android-gradle-plugin version accordingly.